 At this time a very clear change in material and approach occurred.
 He learned a bronze casting technique that encapsulated his creative theme of habitat and species loss into a distinctive language.
 By frequenting sawmills he collected splinters and shards of invasive timber.
-With these, he then constructed indigenous birds, nests and wings.
+With these, he then constructed indigenous birds, nests, and wings.
 These wooden creations serve as the kindling for a unique lost cast technique, where the incineration of shape becomes the mould for the final sculpture.
 These hollow spaces are then cast with bronze, thereby immortalising the species that are so significant to him.
 The results are naturalistic, yet lean toward abstraction as the figure hovers between dissolution and form.
-To create larger-scale works he utilises what are primarily labelled industrial materials and welds them into wilder themes around Greek mythology and so-called natural processes.
-Beams of steel become branches, bones and feathers.
+To create larger-scale works, he utilises what are primarily labelled industrial materials, welding them into wilder themes around Greek mythology and so-called natural processes.
+Beams of steel become branches, bones, and feathers.
 Hard lines find gentle movement, rust and plants intertwine and re-establish their co-existence.
 Old stories find their place in a new world.

 Early days at Londolozi Game Reserve

 “Since I met Emily Lamb and became aware of the David Shepherd Wildlife Foundation, I have found a way to give directly back to the very animals that inspire me.
 The projects that the DSWF engages with represent multiple biomes and the iconic species that call them home.
 Through the foundation, my work can now embody a story of survival in the face of man’s ills.
 These endangered creatures are in our hands, in our art, in our historical being.
 How could we, in our time, not do whatever we can to help them?"

 AUCTIONED FOR £5300